It is 1994.

 Within days, the spouse disappeared as he always did.
 I mostly knew where I could find him–a quick check of any number of local bars would be easy–if I bothered to look.
 But my days of strapping infants, now toddlers, into their car seats only to have my concerns confirmed were growing old.
 The backroads between the small town bars felt less and less safe; the roads mostly led me to an embarrassing argument in the middle of a bar, faced with a drunk spouse sitting next to some woman he had no desire to leave for a wife and crying toddlers.
 My home routine, away from those places, was in control: wake up alone with adorable toddlers, make homemade Playdough and go on bike rides, come home from the park and make peanut butter and jelly cut into animal shapes.
 As Ash and Nick played with Little Tikes and Polly Pockets, I scrubbed the abuse and fear from the house with every product under the sink; the smell of Pine-Sol, Windex, Comet, and bleach created a witchy mixture, chasing out the chaos lurking in every corner of this tiny home.
 After 4:00pm–the marked hour when I knew that once again he was unlikely to come home–I would feed the children, read books, and rock myself to sleep in the corner.
 Honestly, over the years, I stopped longing for him to come home and had learned to welcome the break from his temper and drunk confusion.

 Reaching for the milk crate came after a long week of isolation.
 He had, once again, drained our bank account dry.
 I was mad at myself: I usually managed to get to the bank before him on the days I knew his binge was coming, draining the money myself.
 I kept the depleted funds for groceries and rent and phone bills, and far too many trips to Toys R Us in an attempt to distract Ash and Nick from the reality of our life.
 I returned the cash to our bank account once I knew we had a few days of stability before us.
 But exhaustion had kept me from loading the three of us into the car that hot, summer day and now I found myself with a past due rent, a cut off phone, and an empty gas tank.
 That night, as the sweet babes slumbered, the mantra in my head grew too loud to ignore…you have to get out of here, you have to get out of here, you have to get out of here.
 Without a phone line to the women in my family, no one could convince me to stay just a little longer, assure me things get better, or talk me through the current trauma.
-All short term solutions had failed– moving home with family, asking him to 1994_chicoadmissionsleave for good–I knew I had to plan for the long term escape.
+All short term solutions had failed– moving home with family, asking him to leave for good–I knew I had to plan for the long term escape.
 Old transcripts and catalog in hand, I began to match coursework completed to college majors, wiping away tears as I imagined a new future with my former, stronger, self.
 I wrote “English major” when the petition for admission form asked for my area of study.

 I did not know that future would become this path, that I would meet the most incredible mentors the moment my foot stepped on campus, and again at Berkeley, and find other strong women who would carry this burden with me.
 That I would meet and marry Jeff.
 That I would create a way to be whole and full.